-7.5.3 MINUTES OF THE MEETINGSN
+7.5.3 Minutes of the meetings

 The minutes shall summarise the discussions and specify the opinions and recommendations, stating the reservations of the members of the Committee where appropriate.
 They shall be signed by the members who took part in the discussion.
-The chairman shall ensure that the other members, as well as all directors, receive a copy of the minutes.
+The chairman shall ensure that the other members, as well as all directors of the Board of Directors, receive a copy of the minutes.

-After each meeting of the Investment Committee, the minutes (containing in particular the committee's opinions and recommendations) will be made available to all members of the Board of 'directors.
-At the next meeting of the Board of Directors, the chairman of the Committee (or in his absence a member of the Committee designated for this purpose) will also report on the opinions and recommendations issued by the Committee.
+After each meeting of the Investment Committee, the minutes (containing in particular the committee's opinions and recommendations) will be made available to all members of the Board of Directors.
+Also, at the following meeting of the Board of Directors, the chairman of the Committee (or in his absence a member of the Committee appointed for this purpose) will report on the opinions and recommendations issued by the Committee.